-The Audit Committee currently expects to take action during the second quarter of 2023 with respect to the appointment of auditors to audit the financial statements to be included in our Annual Report on Form 10-K for the year ending December 31, 2023, and may issue requests to KPMG and other audit firms for proposals, which the Committee will review before making any appointment.
+The Audit Committee has taken action to appoint KPMG as auditors to audit the financial statements to be included in our Annual Report on Form 10-K for the year ending December 31, 2023.
 The Audit Committee also reserves the right to appoint, reappoint, retain, or replace our auditors at any time, even after an appointment has been ratified by the stockholders.
 The stockholder vote on this proposal is advisory and nonbinding and serves only as a recommendation to the Board of Directors.
 If the shareholders do not ratify the appointment of our auditors, the Audit Committee will consider such voting results with respect to any appointment.